IRS child tax credit: Do I need to pay it back? Should I opt out? Your questions answered

 So I will receive the full amount between now and December?

 Nope.
-Further complications: Because the program is starting midyear, the Treasury will only pay you the July-December portion (50%) in monthly installments (up to $300 per child).
+Further complications: Because the program is starting midyear, the Treasury will only pay you the July to December portion (50%) in monthly installments (up to $300 per child).
 The other half will be paid as a credit after you file your 2021 taxes.

 Can I opt out?